dbehrouz/ml-workload-optimization/code/collaborative-optimizer/README.md

 print(score.data())
 ```

-Check [node.py](experiment_graph/graph/node.py) for a full list of available methods for the following entities:
+Check [node.py](experiment_graph/graph/node.py) for a full list of available methods for the following objects:
 ```
 Dataset: equivalent to the pandas DataFrame, execution_environment.load returns a Dataset
 Feature: equivalent to the pandas DataSeries